-IN WITNESS WHEREOF the parties the s hereto have executed this Agreement on day of , 2024.
-THE CORPORATION OF THE CITY Per: Y OF KAWARTHA LAKES Doug Elmslie Mayor, City of Kawartha Lakes Cathie Ritchie Clerk, City of Kawartha Lakes Sandra Robinson Manager, Children's Services City of Peterborough Date:
+IN WITNESS WHEREOF the parties hereto have executed this Agreement on the

+\\\\ day of \\\\\, 2024.

+THE CORPORATION OF THE CITY OF KAWARTHA LAKES Per:

+Doug Elmslie Mayor, City of Kawartha Lakes

+Cathie Ritchie Clerk, City of Kawartha Lakes

+Sandra Robinson Manager, Children's Services City of Peterborough Date:

 Report Number: ENG2024-009 Meeting Date: April 30, 2024 Title: Waite Drain - Refer Engineer's Report back to Engineer Description: Recommendations from the Drainage Board after holding a Meeting to Consider the Engineer's Report pursuant to Section 42 of the Drainage Act.
-Author and Title: Richard Monaghan, Drainage Superintendent Recommendation ı(s): That Report ENG202 be received; and, 4-009, Waite Drain - Consideration of Engineer's Repor Engineer's Report as p ion 57 of the Drainage Act, Council refer the Waite Drain prepared by E. DeLay, M.Eng, P.Eng back to the Engineer to concerns raised at the Meeting to Consider; and, • on 39(1) of the Drainage Act, Council extend the timeline for te Drain Engineer's Report to April 30, 2025.
-Department Head:
+Author and Title: Richard Monaghan, Drainage Superintendent

+That Report ENG2024-009, Waite Drain - Consideration of Engineer's Report, be received; and,

+That pursuant to Section 57 of the Drainage Act, Council refer the Waite Drain Engineer's Report as prepared by E. DeLay, M.Eng, P.Eng back to the Engineer to reconsider landowner concerns raised at the Meeting to Consider; and,

+That pursuant to Section 39(1) of the Drainage Act, Council extend the timeline for submission of the Waite Drain Engineer's Report to April 30, 2025.